 #2: Memorize Common Formulas and Math Facts

-On SAT Math, 12 important formulas with be included at the beginning of both math sections.
-You can refer to these formulas throughout SAT Math, but if you're flipping to the front of the section every time you need to look up a formula, you’ll be wasting valuable time.
+On SAT Math, 12 important formulas will be available to view in the Bluebook software any time while you take this section of the test.
+You can refer to these formulas throughout SAT Math (by clicking the ‘Reference’ button in the top right corner of Bluebook), but if you're toggling to them every time you need to look up a formula, you’ll be wasting valuable time.
 It's best to have all the formulas memorized before exam day.
 Check out our article on the formulas you need to know for the SAT Math section to see which formulas you’ll have on test day, as well as other math formulas and facts you should have memorized.

 #3: Take High-Quality Practice Tests